Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Introduction

 \section{Introduction}

-Imaging modalities are concerned with the non-invasive recovery of some characteristic function of an object under investigation from measured data.
-Hence, they represent a well-known application of the theory of inverse problems which are con\hyp{}cerned with determining the cause of an observation.
+Tomographic imaging modalities represent a well-known application of the theory of inverse problems.
 If the specimen is stationary during the data collection, the reconstruction process is well understood for most imaging systems \cite{Natterer01}.
 A dynamic behaviour of the object during measurement, however, results in inconsistent data, and standard reconstruction techniques derived under the stationary assumption lead to severe motion artefacts in the computed images \cite{artifacts_emission,artifacts_MRI_3,shepptuningfork}.
-This affects medical applications, for instance due to respiratory and cardiac motion, as well as non-destructive testing while imaging driven liquid fronts for oil recovery studies \cite{fluid_flow_2} or while performing elasticity experiments during the scan to determine material parameters \cite{zugversuch}.
+This affects medical applications, for instance due to respiratory motion, as well as non-destructive testing while imaging driven liquid fronts for oil recovery studies \cite{fluid_flow_2} or while performing elasticity experiments during the scan to determine material parameters \cite{zugversuch}.

-Solving the dynamic reconstruction problem requires to model and incorporate dy\hyp{}namical prior information within the reconstruction step.
-For individual imaging modalities like computerized tomography, magnetic resonance imaging or positron emission tomo\hyp{}graphy, several methods of this type have been proposed in the literature, based on rebinning or gating the data \cite{sijbers17,lu_mackie,gating1}, a variational formulation \cite{burger_variational,implicit_MRI,zhang,gris}, exact analytic methods \cite{exact1,exact3,hahnaffine}, iterative procedures \cite{iterative2,iterative1} or approximate inversion formulas \cite{katsevich_accurate,katsevich_local,H17a}.
+An intuitive approach for the case of few but consistent data would be to consider a quasi-static framework.
+However, this is only applicable if the object motion is sufficiently slow compared to the overall data acquisition time or if the motion is periodic.
+Solving the dynamic reconstruction problem in general requires to model and incorporate dynamical prior information within the reconstruction step.
+For individual imaging modalities like computerized tomography, magnetic resonance imaging or positron emission tomography, several methods of this type have been proposed in the literature, based on rebinning or gating the data \cite{sijbers17,lu_mackie,gating1}, a variational formulation \cite{burger_variational,implicit_MRI,zhang,gris}, exact analytic methods \cite{exact1,exact3,hahnaffine}, iterative procedures \cite{iterative2,iterative1} or approximate inversion formulas \cite{katsevich_accurate,katsevich_local,H17a}.
 Further, regularization techniques developed in the general context of dynamic linear inverse problems \cite{leitao1,H14,schmitt1,schmitt2,chung} have been successfully applied to imaging problems.

 The most efficient way to compensate for the dynamics is to model and incorporate the motion prior in form of a deformation map $\Phi$ which describes the trajectory of the particles in the interior of the object over time.
 In general, such deformation fields are a priori unknown and have to be extracted from the measured data.
 Typically, parametrized motion models are employed, i.e. only a few unknown parameters need to be estimated, either via additional measurements \cite{exact1,iterative2,motion_registration_manke,reyes} or directly from the recorded tomographic data.
 In computerized tomography, for instance, they can be determined by detecting traces of nodal points in the sinogram \cite{lu_mackie,H17a}.
 For global rotations and translations, an estimation procedure using data consistency conditions is proposed in \cite{consistency_motion_estimation}.
 Iterative procedures are, for example, based on edge entropy \cite{katsevich11}, or perform estimation and reconstruction step simultaneously \cite{batenburg}.